Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

-To protect each of our views with a particular permission, we need to pass a ``permission`` argument to each of our :class:`repoze.bfg.view.bfg_view` decorators.
+To protect each of our views with a particular permission, we need to pass a ``permission`` argument to each of our :class:`pyramid.view.bfg_view` decorators.
 To do so, within ``views.py``:

 - We add ``permission='view'`` to the decorator attached to the ``view_wiki`` view function.
 This makes the assertion that only users who possess the effective ``view`` permission at the time of the request may invoke this view.
-We've granted :data:`repoze.bfg.security.Everyone` the view permission at the root model via its ACL, so everyone will be able to invoke the ``view_wiki`` view.
+We've granted :data:`pyramid.security.Everyone` the view permission at the root model via its ACL, so everyone will be able to invoke the ``view_wiki`` view.